danielmkarlsson/SuperClean/README.md

 • Include `Pxshuf`
 • Include `Pbjorklund`

+• Swap out the reverb (how to make it sound better while still at low cpu?)
 • Maybe add that tape effect
+• Maybe delete some effects

 </details>